wcm-io/wcm-io-config/api/src/site/markdown/usage-spi.md

 The current implementation has some preconditions and limitations:

 - Parameter names: The parameter names have to be globally unique across all applications/parameter providers.
-  Although it would be technically possible to tread them in different 'namespaces' per application, this would break the simplicity of the ValueMap API when accessing the configuration directly via it's string name.
+  Although it would be technically possible to read them in different 'namespaces' per application, this would break the simplicity of the ValueMap API when accessing the configuration directly via it's string name.
 So currently only a warning is logged if different parameter provider supply parameter definitions with the same name.